Finding a Supervisor

 How to Find a Supervisor

-All students must find an appropriate RSI faculty member as their supervisor before initial registration.
+All students must find an appropriate RSI faculty member as their supervisor before the beginning of their program.

-A supervisor must have an Associate Member appointment to supervise MSc students and participate on the Program Advisory Committee of any student.
-A supervisor must have a Full Member appointment to supervise a PhD student.
+A supervisor must have an Associate Member SGS appointment to supervise MSc students and a Full Member appointment to supervise PhD students.

 Choose a field of research that is of interest to you.
 Feel free to contact potential supervisors.
 Student and supervisor should discuss an appropriate research project, funding strategies, and review the general terms of supervision when considering an association.